Manor House School, Raheny: History

 The Catholic Parish of Raheny asked religious order the Poor Servants of the Mother of God to open a convent and schools in 1952, and the order, having agreed, bought Manor House in March 1952.
 The original Georgian house was constructed around the year 1760 and was called Bettyville but this was later changed to Manor House.
 The original brick fronted house was demolished in 1957 and few remaining elements of the original structure exist except for the original rusticated granite gate piers which were repurposed.

-The first element, a girls' primary school (National School (Ireland)), opened in 1953, and a fee-charging secondary school began with the new school year in 1956.
+The first element, a primary school, opened in 1953, and a fee-charging secondary school began with the new school year in 1956.
 Although the economy was on the rise, many parents could not afford the bi-annual payment.
 The secondary school grew, and the school part of the complex of buildings was extended in 1964 and 1977.
-By contrast, the primary school was closed.
 In 1967, Manor House joined the free education scheme.
+By the early 1970s, the primary school was closed.

-The Poor Servants of the Mother of God reduced their role in recent decades, and created a Board of Management in 1989, on which their appointees held four out of eight seats, with the school principal attending as Board secretary but not voting, and appointed the first lay principal in 1995.
+The Poor Servants of the Mother of God reduced their role in later decades, and created a Board of Management in 1989, on which their appointees held four out of eight seats, with the school principal attending as Board secretary but not voting.
+The first lay principal was appointed in 1995.

 In 2007, the school sold the most remote field of its sports grounds, and this has been developed with apartments.
 In 2009 the school was transferred to the Le Chéile Schools Trust.

 In 2018 the school and Fighting Words published a book of short stories by Transition Year students, Beyond Boundaries, with support from established author Sinead Moriarty and with Roddy Doyle joining the launch.